 Although most people are unaware of their existence, Autopen machines are widely used by government institutions, businesses and celebrities.
 Certainly all U.S. presidents since Eisenhower have used them at one time or another (JFK was one of the first big users).
 In the context of this site obviously the most important users are the NASA astronauts, all of whom were (and still are) given access to these machines and encouraged to use them.

-The Model 80 Autopen machine has a writing area roughly 3" across by 1" high, so a template could incorportate short phrases (e.g. "Best Wishes") or symbols (e.g. the Mercury sigma 7 symbol) alongside the actual signature.
+The Model 80 Autopen machine had a writing area roughly 3" across by 1" high, so a template could incorportate short phrases (e.g. "Best Wishes") or symbols (e.g. the Mercury sigma 7 symbol) alongside the actual signature.

-Templates can be swapped in and out of the machine easily, allowing a single machine to produce the signatures of multiple persons (e.g. an Apollo crew) or to produce varying versions of the same signature.
+Templates could be swapped in and out of the machine easily, allowing a single machine to produce the signatures of multiple persons (e.g. an Apollo crew) or to produce varying versions of the same signature.

-For now, however, the machines do not write in the same way as a human and luckily this allows us to spot autopenned signatures in many cases, as the following pages will attempt to explain.
+Combined with the fact that only a limited number of fixed patterns were used by each astronaut, this allows us to spot Autopenned signatures in many cases as the following pages will attempt to explain.